- Author By Miva |

 CBD sellers are considered “high-risk businesses”, meaning that many payment processors have calculated a high chargeback risk for their industry.
 As a result, many ecommerce and payment technology providers may opt out of supporting CBD sales.
 To find the right payment technology for your business’ needs, look for a provider that both supports CBD transactions and has experience working with other CBD merchants.

 Pick the Right Products, Target the Right People

-Studies show that millennials, baby boomers, and women are the biggest consumers of CBD today, with 54% of customers being new to using hemp-based products.
+Surveys show that millennials, baby boomers, and women are the top consumers of CBD today, with first-time cannabis consumers growing up 140 percent in the past year.
 Because CBD has not reached a wider audience yet, there is great potential for bringing new customers to your brand.
 The consumable nature of CBD is also more likely to create repeat shoppers who purchase multiple times a year.